delfick/nose-focus/README.rst

 Changelog
 ---------

+0.2.0
+   * No longer support python2, which also means this module now has no dependencies
+   * code is formatted with black
+   * nose_focus tests are now written using pytest

 0.1.4
    * When you focus a class, tests using that class outside that module will also be focused